 - Sustaining a pelvic injury

-- Developing a sexually transmitted disease or STD
+- Developing a sexually transmitted infection

 - Bruising or bleeding of the genitals or inner thigh